List of members of the Blue Dog Coalition

 This is a list of members of the Blue Dog Coalition.

-The co-chairs of the Blue Dog Coalition for the 117th Congress were Ed Case (HI-01), Stephanie Murphy (FL-07), and Tom O'Halleran (AZ-01).
-The chair of the Blue Dog PAC, the Coalition's political organization, was then-Rep. Kurt Schrader.
-Rep. Murphy, a Vietnamese-American, was the first woman of color to lead the Blue Dog Coalition in its history.
+The co-chairs of the Blue Dog Coalition for the 118th Congress are Jared Golden (ME-02), Mary Peltola (AK-AL), and Marie Gluesenkamp Perez (WA-03).
+Former chair Rep. Stephanie Murphy, a Vietnamese-American, was the first woman of color to lead the Blue Dog Coalition in its history.

-As of March 2023, the caucus includes 8 members, and potentially an ninth.
+Following the 2024 Elections the caucus decreased in size once again, following the defeat of Vice-chair Mary Peltola and the retirement of North Carolina's Representative Wiley Nickel, while the Blue Dog PAC endorsed Adam Gray was elected in California.